-Five Dimension Based Character Structure: In psychology, character is defined as a set of information that includes habits and tendencies in thought and action\cite{snowden_oxford_nodate}, which play a crucial role in their behavior.
-From the perspective of system design, character directly describes an individual's traits and state.
+Five Dimension-Based Character Structure: In psychology, the character is defined as information that includes habits and tendencies in thought and action\cite{snowden_oxford_nodate}, which play a crucial role in their behavior.
+From the system design perspective, a character directly describes an individual's traits and state.

-A structure that can precisely and comprehensively describe characteristics is essential for the effective integration and transmission of personality information to each module within an agent architecture.
-We constructed a five-dimension Character Structure based on psychological theories, including Basic Information, Current State, Traits\cite{john_big_1999}\cite{noauthor_introduction_nodate}, Conflict\cite{noauthor_apa_nodate}, and Preference\cite{xi_rise_2023},as is shown in figure 7.
-"Basic Information" encompasses fundamental information about the Agent that does not change, such as gender, age, profession, etc. In the Current State, we detail the agent's initial life and psychological state.
-In Personality Traits, we describe the agent based on the Big Five personality dimensions.
-In conflict, we detail contradictions within the agent's personality, facilitating personality evolution around these conflicts.
-To better describe agent's behavior characteristics, in Behavior Preference we set a six-dimension criteria which is composed of the ultimate goal, long-term goal(derived by ultimate goal), short-term goal(derived by ultimate goal), daily routine(based on agent's overall personality), hobbies and venue preference.
-In practice, we initialize specific agents' personality using GPT-4-turbo based on this Five Dimension Character structure.
+A structure that can precisely and comprehensively describe characteristics is essential for effectively integrating and transmitting personality information to each module within an agent architecture.
+We constructed a five-dimension Character Structure based on psychological theories, including Basic Information, Current State, Traits\cite{noauthor_introduction_nodate}, Conflict\cite{noauthor_apa_nodate}, and Preference\cite{sen_behaviour_1973}, as is shown in figure 7.
+"Basic Information" encompasses fundamental information about the Agent that does not change, such as gender, age, and professiowetate, we detail the Agent's initial life and psychologic in the Current Stateal state.
+Personality Traits describes the Agent based on the Big Five personality dimensions.
+In conflict, we detail contradictions within the Agent's personality, facilitating personality evolution around these conflicts.
+To better describe Agent's behavior characteristics, in Behavior Preference, we set six-dimension criteria, which are composed of the ultimate goal, long-term goal(derived by an ultimate goal), short-term goal(derived by an ultimate goal), daily routine(based on Agent's overall personality), hobbies and venue preference.
+In practice, we initialize specific agents' personalities using GPT-4-turbo based on this Five Dimension Character structure.